stulle123/stulle123.github.io/content/posts/cradlepoint/netcloud.md

 [admin@IBR600C-a38: /]$ netcloud register --token_id=0 --token_secret=2b29ffccbda7e45df943dc1e82a096af04e24249
 ```

-If you now sniff on the router's Internet-facing network interface you should see some TLS traffic.
+On sniffing the router's Internet-facing network interface, you should see some TLS traffic.

-To understand how the registration process works you can take a look at our [testing script](https://github.com/veganmosfet/Rooting-the-Cradlepoint-IBR600/blob/main/netcloud/scripts/test_netcloud_registration.py).
+To understand how the registration process works, you can take a look at our [testing script](https://github.com/veganmosfet/Rooting-the-Cradlepoint-IBR600/blob/main/netcloud/scripts/test_netcloud_registration.py).
 You can use it with your NetCloud credentials to register a router and to poke around. **Note**: As of June 2024, the script is probably outdated and you need to adapt it ;-)

 ## Decrypt NetCloud TLS traffic

-You basically have three choices for logging plaintext NetCloud traffic (again a rooted device or access to the rootfs is required):
+You basically have three choices for logging plaintext NetCloud traffic (you will need a rooted device or access to the rootfs):

 0) Export the `SSLKEYLOGFILE` environment variable on a rooted device and dump traffic into a PCAP file.
 1) Add a fake CA certificate to a rooted device's trusted CA store and MITM traffic with mitmproxy.